jonashartmann/arkanoid/README.md

 Arkanoid
 ========

-An HTML5 Arkanoid featuring an amazing canvas level editor
+An HTML5 Arkanoid featuring an amazing canvas level editor.

-Note: Still under construction.
+You can play it here: [](arkanoid.clay.io)

+The level editor is only available if you download the source code and serve the files with your own web server.

-Awesome technology behind it:
+Awesome technology behind it (Thanks!):
 * Crafty.js
 * Clay.io